TelerikAcademy/HTML/Topics/05. Semantic-HTML/README.md

 - **Semantic** HTML is:
   - The use of HTML markup to reinforce the semantics of the information in Web pages
     - Make the content understandable for computers
-  - Rather than merely to define its presentation
+  - Rather than merely to define it's presentation
   - A kind of **metadata** about the HTML content
 - Semantic HTML is processed by regular Web browsers and other user agents
   - CSS is used to suggest its presentation to human users